technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 3/Lab 3 – Managing Trainable Classifiers.md

 The documents and files in the chosen SharePoint site are now being analyzed, which can take up to 24 hours.
 Once it is ready, you can perform the following.

-    -Test the classifier
+- Test the classifier

-    -Review the classifier
+- Review the classifier

-    -Publish the classifier
+- Publish the classifier

 You can explore the already existing classifiers for further review.